 Manley Mere

 This man-made lake used to be a field full of cows until the owners diversified their business model from dairy farming into water sports.
-Manley Mere is now home to an adventure trail, aqua park, cafe, and sailing centre.
+Manley Mere is now home to an adventure trail, open water swimming, an aqua park, a sailing centre and a cafe.
 Sounds like they made the right decision.

 -